As millions remain without power amid more snow and ice, blame and questions mount

 “We’re out of power and out of water,” Hernandez said.
 “Our house is cold, you can see smoke come out of your mouth.
 I’m disappointed in the light company because they weren’t prepared and they knew this was coming.
 We shouldn’t be suffering this.
 I can understand pipes freezing, but no power shouldn’t be happening.”

-Keith and Cheryl Lynch also took refuge at Gallery after several days without power.
+Keith and Cheryl Lynch also took refuge at Gallery Furniture after several days without power.

 “We have no power, no water, no nothing,” Cheryl Lynch said.
 “We didn’t have … food to eat.
 This is really something else.
 But I’m not angry, it’s just God’s work.”